pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/beginner-route/nolass/README.md

 **Sabrina:**
 - EQ x4

-Walk back to the teleporter and Dig out and Fly to
+Walk back to the teleporter and Dig out and Fly to Viridian (toggle up 1)

 ## Viridian City

+Bike to Giovanni's Gym and follow [this path](https://i.imgur.com/vWBah5K.png) inside the gym to save before the Blackbelt.

 **Cooltrainer:**
 - EQ